Horowitz-Manski-Lee Bounds with Multilayered Sample Selection: Sharp bounds in the multilayered sample selection model

 \begin{lemma} Consider the model (\ref{GPOM1}, \ref{GPOM2}).
 Assumption \ref{Ass:RCT} and $\mathcal R_T$ are jointly rejected by the data if and only if $\Theta_{I}(\mathcal R_T)=\emptyset$. \end{lemma}

-Lemma \ref{Lem: RT-restricted} holds significant practical implications.
-It shows that assessing the validity of model assumptions does not depend on knowledge of the outcome distribution.
-This property greatly simplifies the implementation of a falsification test for our model.
-In other words, once we can find a distribution of type that aligns with the model assumptions and the observed data on $(D,Z)$, it is always possible to find a corresponding distribution of potential outcomes $f_{Y_{z,d}|T}(y|d',d)$ that would rationalize the observed joint distribution of $(Y,D,Z)$.
+Lemma \ref{Lem: RT-restricted} has significant practical implications.
+It shows that assessing the validity of model assumptions does not depend on knowledge of the outcome distribution, and therefore, can be reduced to testing the feasibility of a linear program.
+This property greatly simplifies the implementation of a falsification test for our model.\footnote{For example, implementing a (sharp) test of our model is much simpler than the sharp tests for instrument validity and monotonicity proposed by \cite{kitagawaTestInstrumentValidity2015} and \cite{mourifieTestingLocalAverage2017}.} In other words, once we can find a distribution of type that aligns with the assumptions of the model and the observed data on $(D,Z)$, it is always possible to find a corresponding distribution of potential outcomes $f_{Y_{z,d}|T}(y|d',d)$ that would rationalize the observed joint distribution of $(Y,D,Z)$.